Updated 3/2019

 My friend Laura, who has just had her second child, sews wonderfully with a decided feminine flair.
 Laura is a beautiful model of what a young wife and mother can be.

-Usually simple is better.
+Usually, simple is best.

 Don’t expect to overhaul your wardrobe overnight: by consistent looking at your favorite thrift store or outlet, you can developed a sense of what would ‘go together’ and spend very little money.
 Consider learning to sew if you don’t already.